CalebHaley-SNHU/CalebHaley-SNHU.gitbub.io/index.md

             userInput = scnr.nextInt();
             System.out.println();

+	    # Monitor Animal
             if(userInput == 1){
+	    	# Open the animals file
                 zooFile= new FileInputStream("animals.txt");
                 animalDetails = new Scanner(zooFile);
                 System.out.println("Which animal would you like to monitor?");
                 i = 0;
+		# Keep reading until there is no more
                 while (animalDetails.hasNextLine()){
                     animalLine = animalDetails.nextLine();

+		    # If we find details, display them
                     if(animalLine.contains("Details")){
                         i++;
                         System.out.println(i + ". " + animalLine);
                     }
                 }
+		# Close the file
                 zooFile.close();

+		# Get user inputs
                 System.out.print("Enter your selection: ");
                 detailsInput = scnr.nextInt();
                 System.out.println();
+		#Open animals file
                 zooFile= new FileInputStream("animals.txt");
                 animalSubDetails = new Scanner(zooFile);
                 i = 0;